lxieyang/vertical-tabs-chrome-extension/README.md

   - Using keyboard shortcuts are recommended once you formed the corresponding muscle memory.
 - The sidebar is resizable.

+## Planned Features

+- Place the sidebar on either the left or the right side of the browser window
+- Context menus on tabs
+- Drag and Drop to reorder tabs
+- Dark theme
+- Filter tabs

 ## 👉 👉 [Release Notes and Change log](/CHANGELOG.md)

 -------------